Content-Based Instruction with Storytelling (CBIS)

 - Guided small group practice and sharing of ideas

-- Modeled templates for creating your own CBS lessons
+- Modeled templates for creating your own CBIS lessons

-- What are your personal strengths as you do a CBS lesson?
+- What are your personal strengths as you do a CBIS lesson?

 - What skills need polish?
 How will you learn these skills?